Gray Codes With Constant Delay and Constant Auxiliary Space: Deque Machines

-\begin{proof} Let $\ell \geq 1$ be the word length.
+\begin{propositionrep} The deque machine~$\calD_0$, defined in \cref{fig:deque-easy-table}, is constant-delay and prefix-Hamiltonian. \end{propositionrep} \begin{proof} Let $\ell \geq 1$ be the word length.
 We again handle the zero word $0^\ell$ in a specific way.
 The other words, called \emph{non-zero} words, can be written by distinguishing this time their leftmost $1$, namely, $0^k 1 w$ for some binary word $w$ of length $\ell-k-1$.
 We again use a correspondence between such words and nodes of the binary tree of depth $\ell-1$ (but slightly different from the one we used in \cref{prp:t0-correct}), illustrated in Figure~\ref{fig:deque-easy-tree}.
 The root of the tree is the word $0^{\ell-1}1$.
 If $0^k1w$ with $k\geq 1$ is a node $\ell$ of the tree, then $0^{k-1}1w0$ is its $0$-child and $0^{k-1}1w1$ is its $1$-child.
 In summary, the word $0^k1w$ encodes the node of the tree that is reachable from the root by the path $w$ (reading $w$ from left to right again).

 The deque machine $\calD_0$ then explores this tree with the even-odd trick, very similarly to $\calT_0$ from \cref{prp:d0-correct}, and again memorizing in the state the parity of the depth of (the node corresponding to) the current word, and whether it is going down or up.
 More precisely, on a word $w$: \begin{itemize} \item The machine can detect whether $w$ corresponds to a leaf or not by checking whether the leftmost character is a $1$ or not; \item For $b \in \{0, 1\}$, if $w$ does not correspond to a leaf, the machine can go to the $0$-child of (the node corresponding to) $w$ by popping to the left and pushing a $b$ to the right; \item The machine can go to the sibling of (the node corresponding to) $w$, by flipping the rightmost bit; \item If $w$ does not correspond to the root, the machine can go to the parent by popping to the right and pushing a $0$ to the left. \end{itemize} The transitions of this deque machine and the corresponding tree for $\ell=4$ are shown in Figure~\ref{fig:deque-easy-tree} (with the part of the word corresponding to the path in the tree colored in orange).